vcz-fr/TheFollowUp/_posts/2017/11/2017-11-21-microwaveable-notebook.md

     url: "https://www.amazon.fr/dp/B01GU6TINM/"
     dead: false

-tweet: "Apparently, you can microwave this notebook to erase its contents?!"
+message: "Apparently, you can microwave this notebook to erase its contents?!"
 ---